jamiecoleman92/katacoda-scenarios/kubeconfig/step2.md

 `IP=$(minikube ip)`{{execute}}

-Now when you run the following command that contains the required username and password, it will use the IP address of your cluster.
+When you run the following command that contains the required username and password, it will use the IP address of your cluster.

 `curl -u bob:bobpwd http://$IP:31000/api/name`{{execute}}